 Ridley Scott’s 1986 fantasy experiment Legend features a very young Tom Cruise (before he was “Tom Cruise”), costarring opposite vats upon vats of glitter.
 Cruise’s performance is bizarre and high-pitched, composed of crouched poses and unfocused stares.
 But to be fair, how else would any actor portray an uncivilized wild-child with a weirdly mundane name like Jack?
 Mia Sara is unmemorable as Princess Lily, save for the spectacularly plunging neckline she sports in the second half of the film (during which many parents were no doubt covering the eyes of their innocents).

-There is plenty of very pretty cinematography to be enjoyed, but This Dork Reporter regrets to report that Legend is awful and almost painful to sit through.
+There is plenty of very pretty cinematography to be enjoyed, but this blogger regrets to report that Legend is awful and almost painful to sit through.
 I recall loving the roughly contemporary fantasy film The Dark Crystal (1982) as a child, but ruined the pleasant memory by watching it again as an adult and discovering it to be tedious and condescending (with, granted, some incredible puppetry and art direction).
 Perhaps if I had seen Legend as a kid I might feel similarly.

 Even the old-school optical special effects are crummy, for which it is no excuse to say the film came before the age of CGI.
 The unicorns’ rubber horns visibly wobble, and a fluttering Tinkerbell-like fairy creature is a painfully obvious little lightbulb mounted on a wire discernible even on a low-resolution TV screen.
 No inch of skin is left unpainted with glitter, and never have bubble machines worked so overtime since The Lawrence Welk Show.
 But perhaps the most puzzling detail of all is in the sound design: unicorns sing whalesong, evidently.